Must-Practice SEO Image Optimization Tips for Enhanced Web Visibility

 Choose the Right Format

 It is important to understand the formats that are supported by most browsers.
 PNG, JPG and GIF are the most common formats.
 PNG images are generally of higher quality but come with a larger file size.
 It is best suited for complex images and those that include text.
 With JPEG, you may end up losing image quality, but you have the option to adjust the quality level to find a reasonable balance.
 GIF files do not support a wide color range as the other two, but can be used successfully for simpler images.
-You can connect with a virtual SEO expert to decide on which formats would be better suited for your application.
+You can connect or hire SEO expert to decide on which formats would be better suited for your application.
 For photos, JPEG would work well.
 For designed graphics, GIF and PNG could be used.
 For higher quality, PNG is the best format.

 Customize File Names